thomasantony/surveyor/README.md

-# surveyor addon for Orbiter
+# Surveyor spacecraft addon for Orbiter

 An [Orbiter](http://orbit.medphys.ucl.ac.uk/) addon that demonstrates the Surveyor lunar probe with a functioning landing autopilot